- J.D., magna cum laude, Harvard Law School

 - U.S. Courts of Appeals for the Second, Third, Fourth, Ninth, District of Columbia and Federal Circuits

 - U.S. District Courts for the District of Columbia and Eastern District of Pennsylvania

 Mr. Joseph, chair of the firm’s Copyright Practice, represents clients in connection with copyright litigation, music and sound recording licensing negotiations and litigation, copyright and digital content protection legislation, regulation and inter-industry activities, and copyright and trademark licensing and registration.
 He has been deeply involved in issues relating to the Internet, digital technology protection measures, and DRMs.

-Chambers USA calls Mr. Joseph “a renowned specialist in copyright protection and litigation matters” (2013) and “one of the USA’s foremost experts in copyright protection” (2012).
-Chambers also commends him for both his “deep understanding of the law and business” (2011) and for being “an utterly phenomenal litigator” (2010).
+Chambers USA calls Mr. Joseph “an expert on matters relating to sound recording licensing and ISP liability” (2014) and “one of the USA’s foremost experts in copyright protection” (2012).
+It also has described him as “a renowned specialist in copyright protection and litigation matters” (2013) and commended him for his “excellent legal mind” (2014), “deep understanding of the law and business” (2011) and for being “an utterly phenomenal litigator” (2010).
 The Legal 500 US 2012 edition recommends Mr. Joseph as “one of the premier copyright lawyers in the USA.”

 Mr. Joseph also has been named by Legal Times as one of the DC-region’s 10 “Leading Intellectual Property Lawyers” in the areas of copyright and trademark and by Washingtonian magazine as one of “Washington’s Top Lawyers,” among other honors.